 And this was my unfortunate takeaway: Guilty was stamped on my butchered, banged forehead.
 Guilty was my verdict.
 I was unsure ever after if I knew what truth was and what telling it meant, but I was sure I’d messed up badly, even when I didn’t mean to.

 I’m not a psychologist so I don’t know the terms, but what feels true to me now as I look back at me then is that I disconnected from my own good opinion.
-And since I was unreliable, I began to depend on other people’s.
+I couldn’t trust myself, so I began to depend on other people to tell me who I am.

 As I told this little story, the wind kicked up on the balcony where we were sitting.
 I noticed my arms shaking, my whole body trembling, as if I were cold, but I wasn’t.
 A warm breeze was blowing.
 Something inside me seemed to be opening.